awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

  When you view the Aurora global database in the AWS Management Console, you can see all the general\-purpose endpoints associated with all of its clusters, as shown in the following screenshot\.
 There is a single cluster endpoint, associated with the primary cluster, that you use for write operations\.
 The primary cluster and each secondary cluster has a reader endpoint, which you use for read\-only queries\.
 Choose whichever reader endpoint is in your AWS Region or the AWS Region closest to you, to minimize latency\.

-![\[Screenshot showing a selected Aurora global database and associated connectivity settings (endpoints) in the AWS Management Console.\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-databases-primary-cluster-connectivity.png)
+![\[Screenshot showing an Aurora global database and associated connectivity settings (endpoints) in the AWS Management Console.\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-databases-primary-cluster-connectivity.png)

 ## Failover for Aurora Global Database<a name="aurora-global-database-failover"></a>